 The Health Department also encourages residents and visitors to get the COVID-19 vaccine.

 Stop the Covid Spread!

-VISIT Milwaukee is proud to be part of the “Stop the Covid Spread!” coalition, a group of Wisconsin’s leading health care, business, education, and advocacy organizations who have all joined in a team effort to urge the public to step up and take preventive measures seriously so that we can all continue to safely participate in Wisconsin’s economy.
+VISIT Milwaukee is proud to be part of the Stop the Covid Spread!
+Coalition, a group of Wisconsin’s leading health care, business, education, and advocacy organizations who have all joined in a team effort to urge the public to step up and take preventive measures seriously so that we can all continue to safely participate in Wisconsin’s economy.
 The coalition has grown dramatically since its launch and now includes nearly 100 Wisconsin organizations.
 If we all work together, we can help stop the COVID spread.

 Our hospitality community wants you to have the best possible experience in our city.
 Due to the ongoing COVID-19 pandemic, local businesses may adjust their protocols for the health and safety of customers as well as staff.
 To ensure hours, dine-in availability, and COVID-19 precautions (e.g. vaccine card presentation, masking requirements), please phone ahead or visit the company’s website.